MackHatcher/memorygame1/README.md

 The game is won when the player has successfully matched all 8 pairs of cards.
 ## The Board
-The board when the game loads
+The board when the game loads:

 <a href="https://ibb.co/kmCpRn"><img src="https://preview.ibb.co/cBx0XS/Match_Screen.jpg" alt="Match_Screen" border="0"></a>

-The board after the first match has been made
+The board after the first match has been made:

 <a href="https://ibb.co/dE60Gn"><img src="https://preview.ibb.co/fuPWNS/Match_Match.jpg" alt="Match_Match" border="0"></a>